utime - Time¶

 -

-seconds since 1970-01-01 00:00 UTC.
-This corresponds to a regular Unix timestamp which can be obtained by runningdate +%s
+secsseconds since 1970-01-01 00:00 UTC.
+This corresponds to a regular Unix timestamp which can be obtained by runningdate +%sin a command line orint(time.time())in Python.

 -